How to Get Your Security Deposit Back When Renting a Home

 Many renters falsely believe that it can be used to cover the last month’s rent.
 It is not to be used for this purpose.
 The only exception would be if the landlord gives you the ok.
 However, we would be very skeptical of agreeing to this.
 Be sure you get this in writing before you proceed.

 Some states require that the landlord provide you with the name of the bank and the account number they make the deposit into.
-Some renters rightfully fear that the landlord will spend the security deposit money on personal expenses.
+Some renters rightfully fear that the landlord will spend their rental deposit on personal expenses.
 This isn’t the landlord’s money, it’s the tenants.

 - Worn doorknobs